csc340-uncg/f26-team0/docs/FitMatchSRS.md

     Given I am logged in as a customer
-    When I select a trainer and choose an available time slot Then I should receive a confirmation of the booked session
+    When I select a trainer and choose an available time slot Then I should receive a confirmation of the booked session And I can view the booked session on my dashboard
   ```

 - **US-4 - Write a review after a session**